-25 July 2016 Go back to News
+2 November 2018 Go back to News

 New €9 million wastewater treatment plant in Belmullet officially opens

-Belmullet is one of 44 towns around Ireland where wastewater is discharged untreated.
-The works to be carried out by Irish Water will end this practise in Belmullet.
-Roadbridge and EPS will carry out the works on behalf of Irish Water.
-The works will ensure robust wastewater treatment which will assist in maintaining Belmullet’ s place as a leading tourism area and will provide the capacity for future population and economic growth.
+Belmullet was one of 44 towns around Ireland where wastewater was discharged untreated.
+The new wastewater treatment plant has ended this practise in Belmullet.
+Roadbridge and EPS carried out the works on behalf of Irish Water to ensure a robust wastewater treatment system maintaining Belmullet’ s place as a leading tourism area with capacity for future population and economic growth.

-The provision of the new Wastewater Treatment Plant in Belmullet by Irish Water will bring benefits to the town and surrounding areas in terms of health, environmental protection and improved water quality for all.
-This project will ensure that wastewater is treated and discharged in compliance with the Urban Wastewater Treatment Regulations 2001, and conditions as set out in the EPA’s Wastewater Discharge Licence (WWDL).
-This project will also improve the water quality of nearby coastal areas, protecting bathing areas and the aquatic environment from pollution.
+Speaking at the event Colm Claffey, Irish Water added “The new wastewater treatment plant will ensure that wastewater is treated and discharged in compliance with the Urban Wastewater Treatment Regulations 2001 and conditions as set out in the EPA’s Wastewater Discharge Licence (WWDL).
+This project will also improve the water quality of nearby coastal areas, protecting bathing areas and the aquatic environment from pollution.”

 The €9 million investment in the new wastewater treatment plant for Belmullet has also been welcomed by the local Chamber of Commerce President Damien Lagan “Erris Chamber welcomes this much needed infrastructure.
 This project has always been high on the list of priorities for Erris Chamber and I am sure it will have an extremely positive effect on the town both for tourism and local business.”

 €19 million investment in sewerage schemes in Killala, Foxford and Charlestown